gruntjs/grunt-docs/Configuring-tasks.md

 grunt.initConfig({
   concat: {
     options: {
-      // task-level options are specified here.
+      // Task-level options are specified here.
 These options will override
       // built-in task defaults, and may be overridden by target-level options.
     }
     foo: {
       options: {